QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools-4-0.rst

 Safe Mode should at least give you access to logs (see above).

-**Please include appropriate logs when reporting bugs/problems.** Starting from version 2.4.2 logs contain QWT version, but if youíre using an earlier version be sure to mention which one.
+**Please include appropriate logs when reporting bugs/problems.** Starting from version 2.4.2 logs contain QWT version, but if you‚Äôre using an earlier version be sure to mention which one.
 If the OS crashes (BSOD) please include the BSOD code and parameters in your bug report.
 The BSOD screen should be visible if you run the VM in debug mode (``qvm-start --debug vmname``).
-If itís not visible or the VM reboots automatically, try to start Windows in safe mode (see above) and 1) disable automatic restart on BSOD (Control Panel - System - Advanced system settings - Advanced - Startup and recovery), 2) check the system event log for BSOD events.
+If it‚Äôs not visible or the VM reboots automatically, try to start Windows in safe mode (see above) and 1) disable automatic restart on BSOD (Control Panel - System - Advanced system settings - Advanced - Startup and recovery), 2) check the system event log for BSOD events.
 If you can, send the ``memory.dmp`` dump file from ``c:\Windows``.
 Xen logs (``/var/log/xen/console/guest-*``) are also useful as they contain pvdrivers diagnostic output.

 If a specific component is malfunctioning, you can increase its log verbosity as explained above to get more troubleshooting information.
 Below is a list of components: